Chris Xiaoxuan Lu

-I am a 3rd-year PhD student at Oxford University.
-My study is generously funded by Google DeepMind.
-I earned my MEng degree in 2015 from Nanyang Technological University (NTU), advised by Prof. Lihua Xie.
+I am a final-year PhD candidate post-doctoral researcher at Oxford University.
+I earned my PhD degree in 2019 from Oxford University, funded by Google DeepMind.
+Prior to joining Oxford, I received my MEng degree in 2015 from Nanyang Technological University (NTU).

-Simultaneous Localization and Mapping with Ambient Electromagnetic Field
+Simultaneous Localization and Mapping with Power Network Electromagnetic Field

 Chris Xiaoxuan Lu‚ Yang Li‚ Peijun Zhao‚ Changhao Chen‚ Linhai Xie‚ Hongkai Wen‚ Rui Tan and Niki Trigoni